Design as function

 Strong typography is at the heart of every successful creative endeavor.
 Using simple, structured type choices that support the aesthetic and function of the product is crucial.
 Typography must be finessed and fashioned to a high standard and hierarchy.

 We hear this often; When applied to the design profession, it is what makes or breaks the created work.
 The ability to leave only what is necessary, while also allowing for an element of intrigue and discovery, is the designer's true success.

 God is in the details

-He really is.
-We see this in nature; in things such as the Fibonacci Sequence and other concepts we have yet to understand.
-High quality of work, standard of excellence in craftsmanship, and seeing through to every last pixel is to mimic this example of excellence.
+Mies Van Der Rohe said it at one point.
+We see this in things such as the Fibonacci Sequence.
+High quality of work, standard of excellence in craftsmanship, and seeing through to every last pixel is to mimic the highest example of excellence.